basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak.md

 <div class="note"><div class="title">Note</div>A different port number might be required if the port number conflicts with ports used by another application or you use a load balancer or proxy server.</div>

-It is also recommended to increase the size of Riak's `pb_backlog` to match the size of `request_pool` specified in the Riak CS `app.config` file.
+It is also recommended to increase the size of Riak's `pb_backlog` to be greater than the size of `request_pool` specified in the Riak CS `app.config` file.

 **pb_backlog**: Replace the default Riak configuraiton: